-1976:- Ruth Gilmartin visits her mother Sally in rural Cambridgeshire and is amazed to learn she is a Russian refugee born Eva Delectorskaya, recruited as a spy by the British in 1939.
-After narrowly escaping death in the Netherlands Eva is sent to America to seduce the married Mason Harding, an adviser to the president, to find out if the Americans intend joining the war, a mission she successfully accomplishes.
-However a second assignment is to supply a map to American agents supposedly outlining a planned German invasion of the States but Eva spots errors in the map, informing her spy master and lover Lucas Romer and other colleagues.
-Though the map fools the president Eva survives an attempt to kill her and,as her fellow spies die one by one, is convinced she was betrayed.
-Even in the 1970s,years after the event, she believes her life is in danger and shocks Ruth by buying a shotgun ...Written by
+1976:- Ruth Gilmartin (Michelle Dockery) visits her mother Sally (Charlotte Rampling) in rural Cambridgeshire and is amazed to learn she is a Russian refugee born Eva Delectorskaya, recruited as a spy by the British in 1939.
+After narrowly escaping death in the Netherlands, Eva (Hayley Atwell) is sent to America to seduce the married Mason Harding (Bertie Carvel), an adviser to the President, to find out if the Americans intend joining the war, a mission she successfully accomplishes.
+However, a second assignment is to supply a map to American agents supposedly outlining a planned German invasion of the States, but Eva spots errors in the map, informing her spy master and lover Lucas Romer (Rufus Sewell) and other colleagues.
+Though the map fools the President, Eva survives an attempt to kill her, and as her fellow spies die one by one, is convinced she was betrayed.
+Even in the 1970s, many years after the event, she believes her life is in danger and shocks Ruth by buying a shotgun ...Written by

 When Eva and Lucas first go to New York, the scene is set by an American flag hanging from the corner of a building.
 Unfortunately, it is a 50-star flag, which did not come into use until Hawaii was admitted as the 50th state in 1960.
 See more »

 8 of 14 people found this review helpful.